Is Your Face Darker Than Your Body? – Causes, Treatments, And Remedies

 Intake of certain medications can cause hyperpigmentation on your face.
 Non-steroidal anti-inflammatory, antimalarial, and cytotoxic drugs may cause skin discoloration (10).
 They can impart a gray tone to your skin.

 These are the reasons for facial skin darkening.
-Are you looking for natural ways to improve your facial skin color?
-Here are home remedies that you should try.
+If you are wondering how to treat hyperpigmentation and looking for natural ways to brighten your skin, check out the next section for some home remedies.

 Home Remedies You Should Try